ash-project/ash/documentation/tutorials/get-started.md

 In order to save our data somewhere, we need to add a data layer to our resources.
 Before we do that, however, let's go over how Ash allows us to work against many different data layers (or even no data layer at all).

-Resources without a data layer will implicitly be using `Ash.DataLayer.Simple`, which will just return structs and won't actually store anything.
-The way that we make our queries return some data is by leveraging `context`, a free-form map available on queries and changesets.
-The simple data layer looks for `query.context[:data_layer][:data][resource]`.
-It provides a utility, `Ash.DataLayer.Simple.set_data/2` to set it.
+Resources without a data layer will implicitly be using `Ash.DataLayer.Simple`.
+This data is not persisted anywhere, and must be provided when running queries.
+It provides a utility for just this purpose, `Ash.DataLayer.Simple.set_data/2`.

 Try the following in `iex`.
 We will open some tickets, and close some of them, and then use `Ash.DataLayer.Simple.set_data/2` to use those tickets.